 After the final battle with Jeane, the player gets three choices: return to the pointless streets of Santa Destroy, see the ending, or see the real ending.

 The true ending begins almost exactly like the other, but instead of stopping as Erman challenges Travis, he gets cut in half by the mysterious Henry.
 The assassin is also carrying a book in the true ending, which is cut in half as well.
-Henry insults Travis, calling him "a disgrace to [himself], and all those [he's] killed, and tells him to meet him outside when he's finished 'saving'.
+Henry insults Travis, calling him "a disgrace to [himself], and all those [he's] killed," and tells Travis to meet him outside when he's finished 'saving'.
 The two then battle in the parking lot of the No More Heroes Motel.
 Once the fight is over, Henry reveals that he is Travis' twin brother.
 Travis is bewildered by this, but Henry is surprised that Travis and the player didn't figure it out sooner.
-It is also revealed that Sylvia is Henry's wife of ten years.
+It is also revealed that Sylvia is Henry's wife of ten years, and that she had no intention of ever sleeping with Travis.

 Pure White Giant Glastonbary